TRothfelder/libopencm3-template/README.md

 ---------------------

 To fine tune the build one needs to edit the cmake files.
+See the cmake files for comments on how to tweak your build.

 Start own project with this one as base